0xsweat/pyshell/README.md

 #     pyshell
 Simple python3.10+ shell
 # Commands
+- time : will tell you the time it takes to run the command specified, put this at the start of the line
+- rs : this will make you run the command elsewhere, put this at the start of the line
 - wc : wordcount
 - req : basically curl
 - wget : wget